Assessing the state of Antarctica

 Some scientists, however, were quick to put us at ease regarding this specific calving event (which wasn’t, in fact, actually that remarkable in the context of climate change).

-Whilst the Arctic struggles (with declining sea ice and its relation to the Earth’s albedo effect, to dwindling polar bear populations with sea-ice retreat), Antarctica, unfailingly steadfast and resolute by its nature, appears to be coping better.
+Whilst the Arctic struggles with significant sea-ice loss, Antarctica, unfailingly steadfast and resolute by its nature, appears to be coping better.

-The discrepancy between ice loss in West Antarctica compared to East Antarctica is down to one main fact.
-West Antarctica and the Antarctic Peninsula is marine-based.
-With their beds within the Southern Ocean, the outer edges and under layers of ice shelves are in constant contact with the warming ocean.
-Meanwhile, East Antarctica mostly sits high and dry (literally) on a terrestrial base that acts as a protectant.
+The discrepancy between ice loss in West Antarctica compared to East Antarctica is down to the fact that West Antarctica and the Antarctic Peninsula are marine-based.
+With their beds within the Southern Ocean, the edges and under layers of ice shelves are in constant contact with the warming ocean.
+Meanwhile, East Antarctica mostly sits high and dry (literally) on a terrestrial base acting as a protectant.